 Information to provide to people being supplied test kits

-Pharmacy staff must provide the person collecting the test kits with some key information:
+Pharmacy staff were required to provide the person collecting the test kits with some key information:

-Download a document containing the key information (to use when briefing people collecting test kits)
+A document containing the key information was available to download (to use to brief people collecting test kits)

 The full service requirements

-The full service requirements are included in the service specification, which contractors must read before deciding whether to provide the service.
+The full service requirements were included in the service specification, which contractors had to read before deciding whether to provide the service.

 Preparing to provide the service

-Once a contractor has decided they wish to provide the service, PSNC’s implementation checklist will guide them through the steps they need to take to prepare to provide the service:
+Once a contractor decided they wished to provide the service, PSNC’s implementation checklist could be used to guide them through the steps they needed to take to prepare to provide the service:

-Once contractors have undertaken the necessary preparatory actions detailed on the above webpage, they can start to provide the service.
+Once contractors had undertaken the necessary preparatory actions detailed in the implementation checklist, they could start to provide the service.

 Promoting the service

-Additional materials are available on Public Health England’s campaign resource centre including digital screens, a social media post (with suggested copy) and additional posters to print out, translated into 13 languages.
+Additional materials to promote the service were also available on Public Health England’s campaign resource centre including digital screens, a social media post (with suggested copy) and additional posters to print out, translated into 13 languages.

 Funding and claiming payment

-Funding for provision of the service is made up of the following elements:
+Funding for provision of the service was made up of the following elements:

-- A one-off set-up fee of £250 + VAT, which covers set-up costs including creating an SOP for the service and training staff who will be involved in providing the service, and storage costs for the test kits ordered from wholesalers.
-This payment will be triggered by completion of the registration declaration on the MYS portal.
+- A one-off set-up fee of £250 + VAT, which covered set-up costs including creating an SOP for the service and training staff who were involved in providing the service, and storage costs for the test kits ordered from wholesalers.
+This payment was triggered by completion of the registration declaration on the MYS portal.

-The funding comes from outside the pharmacy Global Sum.
+The funding came from outside the pharmacy Global Sum.

-In line with the usual Drug Tariff requirements, the NHSBSA must receive claims for payments for this service by the fifth day of the following month.
-They will make appropriate payments, to the contractor, corresponding to the weekly reporting cycle, on the same payment date as other payments for NHS Pharmaceutical Services.
-The payments will be separately itemised on the FP34 Schedule of Payments.
+In line with the usual Drug Tariff requirements, the NHSBSA must have received claims for payments for this service by the fifth day of the following month.
+They then made appropriate payments, to the contractor, corresponding to the weekly reporting cycle, on the same payment date as other payments for NHS Pharmaceutical Services.
+The payments were separately itemised on the FP34 Schedule of Payments.

 Frequently Asked Questions